thegraphn/you_conscious/README.md

 #### Run the app on your pc

-Now you have the file on your computer you can run  `main.py`
+Now you have the file on your computer you need first to unpack `merged_datafeeds.zip` into `merged_datafeeds.csv`.

+You can run  `you_conscious/data_processing/main/main.py`